luanoliveira350/GameOverlayFS/ReadMe.md

 ## How to Use

-Download the file Gameoverlay.sh and with a normal user (no root) and change the permission for execution:
+Download the file Gameoverlay.sh and, using a regular user (not root), change the permissions for execution:
 `chmod +x gameoverlay.sh`

 Execute the script:
 `./gameoverlay.sh`

-Expected answear is show the id command for root user.
+The expected answer is to display the 'id' command for the root user.

-You can exploit the vulnerability changing using de OS module for python 3, following the os.system example command in the file.
+You can exploit the vulnerability changing using de OS module for python3, following the os.system example command in the file.